-4.1.1 Graduate programs Within the first semester of attendance in a graduate degree program, a completed Graduate Program Approval Form will be forwarded to the Office of Graduate Studies by the Supervisor on behalf of each student.
+4.1.1 Graduate Programs Within the first semester of attendance in a graduate degree program, a completed Graduate Program Approval Form will be forwarded to the Office of Research and Graduate Programs by the Supervisor on behalf of each student.

-4.1.2 Graduate supervision Unless otherwise specified, the supervisory committee will be nominated by the graduate supervisor and names forwarded to the Office of Graduate Studies by the Program, normally within one semester of the first registration in the thesis, project, practicum, comprehensive examination or dissertation.

-4.1.3 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 4.1.7).
+- 4.1.2 Graduate supervision Unless otherwise specified, the supervisory committee will be nominated by the graduate supervisor and names forwarded to the Office of Research and Graduate Programs by the Program, normally within one semester of the first registration in the thesis, project, practicum, comprehensive examination or dissertation. - 4.1.3 Coursework and research Considerable variation is permitted in the balance between research and the coursework required for the Master's degree, although most programs include a thesis based on research (see 4.1.7).

-Before the thesis, project, or practicum is written, the student should contact the Office of Graduate Studies for a copy of the Formatting Guidelines For Graduate Dissertations, Theses, Projects & Practicum Reports, which specifies academic and technical requirements to ensure acceptability of the document by the University and the National Library of Canada.
+Before the thesis, project, or practicum is written, the student should contact the Office of Research and Graduate Programs for a copy of the Formatting Guidelines For Graduate Dissertations, Theses, Projects & Practicum Reports, which specifies academic and technical requirements to ensure acceptability of the document by the University and the National Library of Canada.

-4.1.4 Integrated courses Normally, Master's students enroled in thesis programs should complete at least six credit hours of graduate course work in addition to any integrated delivery courses that may be taken.

-4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
+- 4.1.4 Integrated courses Normally, Master's students enrolled in thesis programs should complete at least six credit hours of graduate course work in addition to any integrated delivery courses that may be taken. - 4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
 Language requirements will be prescribed for individual students by the supervisory committee according to program regulations.
 Such requirements are considered part of the student's program.
-When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral.

-4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the coursework taken must be completed as a degree candidate in Graduate Studies at the University of Northern British Columbia and be UNBC courses.
-On the recommendation of the Program concerned, the Dean of Graduate Studies may accept courses taken at other institutions for credit toward a UNBC graduate degree.
+When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the course work taken must be completed as a degree candidate in a Graduate Program at the University of Northern British Columbia and be UNBC courses.
+On the recommendation of the Program concerned, the Associate Dean of Graduate Programs may accept courses taken at other institutions for credit toward a UNBC graduate degree.

-Courses taken at the University of Northern British Columbia as a nondegree student in Graduate Studies may be considered for transfer to a graduate degree (see 1.5.4).
+Courses taken at the University of Northern British Columbia as a nondegree student in a Graduate Program may be considered for transfer to a graduate degree (see 1.5.4).